-Professor Lucy Carpenter
+Professor Lucy Carpenter FRSC, FRS

 My group’s research encompasses gas phase tropospheric chemistry, heterogeneous chemistry on ocean surfaces, long-term atmospheric observations, and ocean emissions of halogenated compounds effecting tropospheric and stratospheric chemistry.